-- if you accidentally hurt a young person/ - if he/she seems distressed in any manner; - if a young person/adult at risk appears to be sexually aroused by your actions: - if a young person/adult at risk misunderstands or misinterprets something you have done.
+- if you accidentally hurt a young person/ - if he/she seems distressed in any manner; - if a young person/adult at risk appears to be sexually aroused by your actions; - if a child or young person misunderstands or misinterprets something you have done.

-5.9.
-Relationships of Trust
+5.10 Relationships of Trust

 "Coaches should ensure they maintain healthy, positive and professional relationships with all athletes.
 Coaches and others in positions of authority and trust in relation to athletes aged 16 and 17 years must not engage in sexual relationships with them while that unequal power relationship exists."
-CPSU

-As of 28 June 2022, the law states that those in a position of trust in sports organisations, such as a coach, cannot legally have a sexual relationship with young people they look after, under 18 years old.
+CPSU As of 28 June 2022, the law states that those in a position of trust in sports organisations, such as a coach, cannot legally have a sexual relationship with young people they look after, under 18 years old.